chaixy1/chaixy1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-ChaiXinyue is a student in Tsinghua University and a desinger.
+Xinyue Chai is a student in Tsinghua University and a desinger.

 # 🔥 News